Charges refiled hours after judge throws out case against ex-Philadelphia cop in Eddie Irizarry shooting

 Tuesday morning, Judge Wendy L. Pew cited a "lack of evidence" for throwing out the case after a preliminary hearing.

+"Everyone in Philadelphia seen a murder.
+They seen my nephew get f***ing murdered.
+Ambushed.
+Ambushed in his f***ing car.
+And they threw out all the f***ing charges," said Irizarry's aunt, Zoraida.

+Attorneys also showed both officers body camera videos and surveillance video from near the scene.

-Graphic videos showed Dial and his partner pull up in a police vehicle next to Irizarry, who had parked on the 100 block of East Willard Street in Kensington on Aug.
-14. Dial is seen exiting the police cruiser before shouting at Irizarry to "show your hands" and adding "I will F-ing shoot you."
+The graphic videos showed Dial and his partner pull up in a police vehicle next to Irizarry, who had parked on the 100 block of East Willard Street in Kensington on Aug.
+14. Dial is seen exiting the police cruiser before shouting at Irizarry to "show your hands" and adding "I will f-ing shoot you."

 He then fired multiple shots at Irizarry as he sat in the driver's seat.